nais/doc/docs/security/auth/concepts/protocols.md

 order to acquire
 [security tokens](tokens.md) that can be used to secure and assert requests between applications.

 The framework is extensible and has a [number of associated specifications](https://oauth.net/specs/).
-However, we will only describe the relevant parts.
+We will however attempt to only describe the parts relevant to us.

 In order to obtain an [access token](tokens.md#access-token), we need an _authorization grant_.
 The grant represents a delegated authorization.
 The client is granted authorization by a resource owner (such as an end user or the client